sophongo/sophdoc/docs/en/end-user/kpanda/backup/etcd-backup.md

 1. Go to __Container Management__ -> __Backup Recovery__ -> __etcd Backup__, and click the __Recovery Point__ tab.
 2. After selecting the target cluster, you can view all the backup information under that cluster.

-    Each time a backup is executed, a corresponding recovery point is generated, which can be used to quickly restore the application from a successful recovery point.
+    Each time a backup is executed, a proper recovery point is generated, which can be used to quickly restore the application from a successful recovery point.